-Issues/Barriers Identified Recommendations Comments/ADA Requirements c) Trash / Dumpster Enclosure The trash dumpster is on an ADA compliant route and provided with accessible gate.
+Issues/Barriers Identified Recommendations Comments/ADA Re c) Trash / Dumpster Enclosure The trash dumpster is on an ADA compliant route and provided with accessible gate.
 Door to be inspected for compliance to accessible hardware requirements and maneuvering clearances at door/gate.
 203.9 Employee Work Areas.
-Spaces and elements within employee work areas shall only be required to comply with 206.2.8, 207.1, and 215.3 and shall be designed and constructed so that individuals with disabilities can approach, enter, and exit the employee work area.
+Spaces and elements within a comply with 206.2.8, 207.1, and 215.3 and shall be designed can approach, enter, and exit the employee work area.